Antonio447-cloud/front-end-development/Counter/README.md

 ## Above you will find the source code of a counter.

-- Output of the Counter:
+- Output of the counter:

 ![counter](./output.png)